-While this section deals with the treatment of the public by officials and employees, the relationship between the former and the latter is recognized to be a two-way interaction.
-It is therefore urged that the public also conduct itself with the same propriety expected of Town officials and employees.
+While this section deals with the treatment of the public by officials and employees, the relationship between the se groups-former and the latter is recognized to be a two-way interaction.
+It is therefore urged that Tthe public are therefore also urged to conduct themselves with the same propriety expected of Town officials and employees.

-Section 11-5.
-Conflict of interest. [(4)(17)]
+Section 11-95 Conflict of interest. [(4)(17)]

 Officials and employees may have occupations, professions, businesses, or have financial or personal interests, that relate to or interface with Town operation and government.
 It is expected that officials and employees will be acutely sensitive to possible conflict of interest issues, and that they will conduct themselves in a manner that will avoid any conflicts of interest.

-Officials and employees shall not use their office or Town employment, or knowledge about Town affairs obtained in connection with their office or position in Town, to procure contracts with the Town.
-Also, they shall not disseminate this information to another person for personal advantage unless this information is available to the general public.
+Officials and employees shall not use their office or Town employment, or knowledge about Town affairs obtained in connection with their office or position in Town, to procure contracts with the Town or other financial benefit for themselves, for any family member, for any business associate, or for any private organization in which they have a material financial interest or material personal interest.
+Also, they shall not disseminate this information about Town affairs that is not available to the public to another person for personal advantage or benefit unless this information is available to the general public.